LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/02-common-mental-health-conditions.md

 ### 3. How can you do this without making things worse?

 If you are careful and respectful, nothing you say will make this situation worse.
-It is important to stay calm, not to judge Phumelele, and to try to find out why she is so upset.
+It is important to stay calm, not to judge Phumelele and to try to find out why she is so upset.
 Once she has calmed down, ask her if she meant what she said.

 ### 4. What common mental health condition may have caused Phumelele to think of suicide?